 Most people make the mistake of not editing their writing.
 It sounded so fluid in their head when they were writing that it must be great to read ... right?

-Nope -- it still needs editing.
+Nope — it still needs editing.
 And maybe a lot of it.

+Everyone needs to edit their writing — even the most experienced writers.
+Most times, our first drafts aren't all that great.
 So take the time you need to shape up your post.
 Fix typos, run-on sentences, and accidental its/it's mistakes.
 Make sure your story flows just as well as it did in your outline.

 I hate to break it to you, but your blog post is never going to be perfect.
 Ever.

 There will always be more things you can do to make your posts better.
 More images.
 Better phrasing.
 Whittier jokes.
 The best writers I know, know when to stop obsessing and just hit "publish."

 Solution: Better to publish and update than postpone for perfection.